Custom-sized pallets

 Are bespoke pallets suitable for specific shipping and packaging applications?

-As the person responsible for sourcing pallets (and associated packaging) at your business, you may have asked whether you should consider bespoke-size pallets.
+As the person responsible for sourcing pallets (and associated packaging) at your business, you may have asked whether you should consider bespoke-sized pallets.

 Bespoke pallets are custom-produced to the specific size you require.
-Bespoke-size pallets are popular for large products and parts or those that are difficult to ship.
-Loads on oversized pallets are often called “ugly freight” in the transport industry.
+Bespoke-size pallets are popular for large products and parts, or for items that are difficult to ship.
+Loads on oversized pallets are often referred to as “ugly freight” in the transport industry.
 Their use for custom composite packaging is also common.

-This guide assesses the advantages and disadvantages of bespoke pallets, helping you to make an informed decision on whether they are suitable for your specific shipping or packaging application.
+In this guide, we’ll assess the advantages and disadvantages of bespoke pallets, helping you make an informed decision on whether they are suitable for your specific shipping or packaging application.

 Contents